nchase/memetica/src/2016-04-25-more-font-optimization.md

 2. Google [has a tremendous article about font optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization).
 3. [W3C Analysis of WOFF 2.0](https://www.w3.org/TR/WOFF20ER/) -
    up to 94.51% gains observed.
+4. Be sure to declare a `local('NameOfLocalFont')` if there might be a locally-available font &mdash; avoid the network request altogether!